-Some people are better than other people, especially at service, and some people are incredibly better than other people: it’s your job to find them, recruit them, train them, and keep them.
+Some people are better than other people at customer service, and some people are incredibly better than other people: it’s your job to find them, recruit them, train them, and keep them.

-The first point to make is that, in many organisations, there may well now be a period of reducing staff levels, rather than increasing them.
-But this should not be seen to be a reason to put off the whole issue of improving standards and recruiting talent – far from it.
+While, in many organisations, there may be a period of reducing staff levels, rather than increasing them, this should not be seen to be a reason to put off the whole issue of improving standards and recruiting talent – far from it.

-Don’t just throw the issue at HR department
+Don’t Just Throw the Issue at HR Department

 You shouldn’t delegate this to a third party, however good administratively your HR department is.
 And if they are one of those HR departments that think they DO have this responsibility, put them right – quickly.

-Hire for attitude, train for skills
+Hire for Attitude, Train for Skills

 There are no 16-year-old airline pilots or brain surgeons around, so if those skills can be trained, so can those needed for call centres, retail or local government.

 At interviews, ask questions that determine attitudes, not skills.
-What the person did before may well be irrelevant, whilst what they think of great/poor service and whether they know what it looks like – that’s what you really need to know.
+What the person did before may well be irrelevant, while what they think of great/poor service and whether they know what it looks like – that’s what you really need to know.

 Brainstorm a series of questions that will highlight these traits and you’ll get to know the person’s real qualities.